underscoreio/essential-scala/src/pages/dsl/implicits.md

 ---
 layout: page
+title: Open Extension of Classes
 ---

-# Open Extension of Classes

 In our DSLs we will often want to use existing classes, such as `Int` and `String`, in ways that were not envisioned when they were created.
 Scala has a powerful way of adding methods to a class in a controlled manner, called implicits.
 In this section have our first introduction to implicits.
 In later sections we'll see some common use cases.